EC2 and RDS Snapshot Chain

-- During the first backup session, Veeam Backup for AWS creates a snapshot of all EC2 instance data and saves it in the AWS region where the processed EC2 instance resides.
+- During the first backup session, Veeam Backup for AWS creates a snapshot of all instance data and saves it in the AWS Region where the processed instance resides.
 This snapshot becomes a starting point of the snapshot chain.

-- Snapshots created during subsequent backup sessions store only those data blocks that have changed since the previous backup session.
+- During subsequent backup sessions, Veeam Backup for AWS takes snapshots of only those data blocks that have changed since the previous backup session.

-Subsequent snapshots typically take less time to complete compared to the first snapshot in the chain.
-Note, however, that the completion time for subsequent snapshots still depends on the amount of changed data.
+The creation of subsequent snapshots typically takes less time to complete, compared to the first snapshot in the chain.
+Note, however, that the completion time still depends on the amount of processed data.

-Cloud-native snapshots act as independent restore points for a backed-up EC2 instance.
-If you remove any snapshot, it will not break the snapshot chain — you will still be able to roll back your data to any existing restore point.
+Cloud-native snapshots act as independent restore points for backed-up instances.
+If you remove any snapshot, it will not break the snapshot chain — you will still be able to roll back instance data to any existing restore point.

-The number of cloud-native snapshots that you want to keep in a snapshot chain is defined in retention policy settings.
-For details, see Retention Policy for Snapshots.
+The number of cloud-native snapshots kept in a snapshot chain is defined by retention policy settings.
+For details, see Snapshot Retention.

 Cloud-native snapshots created manually are not included into the snapshot chain.
 Therefore, such snapshots are not removed automatically according to retention policy settings.
-For information on how to remove them, see sections Removing Backups and Removing Individual Cloud-Native Snapshots Created Manually.
+For information on how to remove them, see section Managing Backed-Up Data.

-Snapshot replica is a copy of a cloud-native snapshot that Veeam Backup for AWS creates during backup sessions.
-If you enable snapshot replication for a backup policy, Veeam Backup for AWS will make a copy of the initially created cloud-native snapshot and save it to the target AWS region specified in backup policy settings.
-In the target AWS region, snapshot replicas created during a set of backup sessions make up a snapshot replica chain.
+Snapshot replicas are copies of cloud-native snapshots that Veeam Backup for AWS creates during backup sessions.
+If you enable snapshot replication for a backup policy, Veeam Backup for AWS will make a copy of the initially created cloud-native snapshot and save it to the target AWS Region specified in backup policy settings.
+In the target AWS Region, snapshot replicas created during a set of backup sessions make up a snapshot replica chain.

 Veeam Backup for AWS creates and maintains a snapshot replica chain in the same way as a regular snapshot chain: